That dollar amount reflects a 17.7% increase since 2017 when Montenegro’s exports totaled $371.5 million.

 Below are exports from Montenegro that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Montenegro’s goods trail Montenegrin importer spending on foreign products.

-Montenegro has highly negative net exports and therefore deep international trade deficits under the electrical machinery and equipment category.
+Montenegro has highly negative net exports and therefore deep international trade deficits for cars, trucks, automotive parts or accessories and tractors under the vehicles product category.

 Montenegrin Export Companies